The Path to Climate Solutions for this Lifelong Conservative and Native Texan (part 1 of 3)

 It then adds attacks on researchers claiming “it’s just a money grab”.
 These are the same techniques that have been successful in the past in slowing down efforts to develop solutions for other real human-caused issues — such as acid rain, the ozone hole, and smoking risks.
 And now they are being deployed on the science of human-caused global warming.

-The World’s Littlest Book on Climate: 10 Facts in 10 Minutes about CO2 (added to this essay Dec 4, 2020), free pdf download version available here
+- The World’s Littlest Book on Climate: 10 Facts in 10 Minutes about CO2, only about 20 pages, added to essay Dec 4, 2020, free download versions available here

 GREAT BENEFITS, BUT MAYBE TOO MUCH OF A GOOD THING?